 FAA Fines Boeing For Knowingly Installing Faulty Slat Tracks

-The FAA Friday proposed a $3.9 million fine against Boeing for knowingly installing non-conforming components on about 133 737s, including the troubled MAX models.
-In a statement, the agency said…
+• The FAA proposed a $3.9 million fine against Boeing for knowingly installing non-conforming, hydrogen-embrittled slat tracks on 133 737 aircraft, including MAX models.

 The FAA Friday proposed a $3.9 million fine against Boeing for knowingly installing non-conforming components on about 133 737s, including the troubled MAX models.
 In a statement, the agency said Boeing “failed to adequately oversee its suppliers to ensure they complied with the company’s quality assurance system.”